smorchj/smorchj/README.md

 This is my day job.
 Automating the full path from **Reallusion Character Creator 4** out to game-ready GLBs, plugged directly into the in-house character creator and Unity tooling I designed in the years before generative AI.
 The combined pipeline is what makes it viable for a small team to deliver customized characters reliably at a large scale to phones, tablets and computers of varying specs, all around the world.

-Hoping to eventually open-source the CC4 pipeline — either with Attensi's blessing or as a clean-room re-implementation on my own dime.

 ---